-Although I’ve never taught myself, I have met a lot of fellow long term budget backpackers who fell in love with teaching.
+Although I’ve never taught myself, I have met a lot of fellow long term budget backpackers who fell in love with teaching and use it to keep long term travel going.
 These are people who never considered teaching beforehand but wanted to prolong their travels and loved it so much they became fully qualified teachers.

 And of course, teaching isn’t limited to the classrooms now.
 You can teach online to students from all over the world.

 Of course I realise and know, It’s not just that simple to walk into any country and be allowed to work.
 In fact unless you’re on a working holiday visa, or you’re from a country that has an agreement with another I.E, EU countries (Not including the UK anymore) It’s illegal to get a job.